-Interview with Kosuke Sugimoto, 4th overall at the Moguls World Cup, "Trying to do something for the first time in Beijing"
+Interview with Kosuke Sugimoto, who placed 4th overall in the Mogul World Cup: "Trying something new in Beijing"

 Although he was once dropped from the national mogul skiing team, Kosuke Sugimoto has since returned to the spotlight, placing fourth overall in the World Cup this season and ninth at the Beijing Olympics.
 In April, he was given a temporary break from the intense season, participating in a VectorGlide test ride event at Nozawa Onsen Ski Resort.
 We managed to find time between test rides and lesson camps to talk about this season, the Beijing Olympics, and the VectorGlide, which only he is using at the World Cup